 Richard Michelson’s children’s books have been listed among the 10 Best Books of the Year by The New York Times, Publishers Weekly, and The New Yorker; and among the 12 Best Books of the Decade by Amazon.com.
 He has been a finalist for the Massachusetts Book Award (2x), the Harlem Book Fest Wheatley Award, and the National Jewish Book Award (3x), as well as receiving two Skipping Stones Multicultural Book Awards, a National Parenting Publication Gold Medal and an International Reading Association Teacher’s Choice Award.
-In 2009 Michelson received both a Sydney Taylor Gold and Silver Medal from the Association of Jewish Librarians, the only author so honored in AJL’s 47 year history.
+In 2009 Michelson received both a Sydney Taylor Gold and Silver Medal from the Association of Jewish Librarians, the only author so honored in AJL’s 50 year history.
+Michelson received his 2nd Silver Medal in 2017 and his 2nd Gold Medal in 2018.
+Additionally, Michelson won the 2017 National Jewish Book Award.

 Michelson’s latest collection of poetry for adults is More Money than God (Pitt Poetry Series).
 Previous collections include Battles & Lullabies, Tap Dancing for Relatives and 2 fine press collaborations with the artist Leonard Baskin.
 Clemson University named Michelson their Calhoun Distinguished Reader in American Literature.
 Recent poems have appeared in The Harvard Review, The Massachusetts Review, Parnassus and elsewhere.
 Michelson is the owner of R. Michelson Galleries, the host of Northampton Poetry Radio, and the current Poet Laureate of Northampton Massachusetts.